 Weston, who is chief engineering manager for 3J Consulting in Beaverton, has 40 years of experience with public works.
 Over the course of his career, he has worked on a wide variety of major projects, including the expansion of Portland's light rail system and development of the Portland waterfront district.

 Yet despite these monumental accomplishments, he is perhaps best recognized for his commitment to and passion for educating future generations of public works professionals.
 His experiences starting in the public works field fresh from active duty in the U.S. Air Force have shaped his push to create more scholarships at Oregon colleges - most recently scholarships at the University of Portland and George Fox University.

-Dozens of co-workers, educators, community leaders, chapter members and former students and interns rallied in support of Weston's nominataion.
-"Gregg was always somone I could look to for encoouragement, support and creative ideas for solving difficult issues," said Jeanne Nyquist.
+Dozens of co-workers, educators, community leaders, chapter members and former students and interns rallied in support of Weston's nomination.
+"Gregg was always someone I could look to for encouragement, support and creative ideas for solving difficult issues," said Jeanne Nyquist.
 "He served as a mentor to me and to many young engineers with his subtle guidance and gentle encouragement," said Amanada Owings, a former intern and now a traffic engineer for the City of Portland.
 "He has inspired me to be better at everything I do and to help those around us grow with us," said Thomas.